Skip to main content

 Research indicates that fishing, coastal development and farming can all influence how often COTS outbreaks occur and how severe they get.
 Rising sea temperatures, driven by increased greenhouse gas emissions, may lengthen the COTS spawning season – which, generally occurs during the warmer summer months – when a single female can release over 100 million eggs.

-Against these incredible numbers, it should come as no surprise that previous COTS outbreaks, which typically span about 15 years and impact hundreds of reefs, have been responsible for an estimated 40 per cent of total coral losses across the entire Marine Park.
+Against these incredible numbers, it should come as no surprise that previous COTS outbreaks, which typically span about 15 years and impact hundreds of reefs, have caused significant declines in coral cover across the entire Marine Park.

 While the Reef is a complex network of estuaries, seagrass beds, mangroves, wetlands and deep ocean areas, coral is the foundation on which Australia’s greatest natural wonder is built.
 As the climate changes, and the Reef becomes more vulnerable to disturbances, that foundation is increasingly under pressure.